lowlighter/metrics/README.md

 To setup this plugin, you'll need an API key that you can generated in the [pagespeed API presentation](https://developers.google.com/speed/docs/insights/v5/get-started).

 The website attached to your GitHub profile will be the one to be audited.
+It will take about 10 to 15 seconds to generate the results, so it is advised to use this plugin alongside caching system or for automated image generation.

 <details>
 <summary>💬 Setup with GitHub actions</summary>